boazsegev/iodine/examples/info.md

 But it seems things are finally going to change, as two high performance server, [agoo](https://github.com/ohler55/agoo) and [iodine](https://github.com/boazsegev/iodine) already support this new approach.

 Things look promising.

+**UPDATE**: code examples were updated to reflect changes in theRack specification's PR.